ActiveThis profile is actively maintained

 History of breaching environmental regulations in India Research by Environmental Justice Australia into Adani Group's track record in regards to the adherence to environmental regulations has revealed a consistent pattern of breaching Indian environmental regulations by the Group and its subsidiaries.

-2011: Illegal iron ore transportation and bribery An investigation by the Karnataka anti-corruption ombudsman (Lokayukta) uncovered a major scandal.
+Illegal iron ore transportation and bribery An 2011 investigation by the Karnataka anti-corruption ombudsman (Lokayukta) uncovered a major scandal.
 He found that Adani Enterprises and other port operators were actively involved in large scale illegal exports of the iron ore resulting in "huge" economic losses to the Government.
-The investigation's report details how, at its port in the south western state of Karnataka the company routinely received trucks overloaded with iron ore.
+The investigation's report detailed how, at its port in the south western state of Karnataka the company routinely received trucks overloaded with iron ore.
 In doing so the company was involved in the theft of substantial quantities of iron ore.
 It also received illicit iron ore at its plot at Belekeri port from a number of suppliers that had no permits to supply ore to that port.

 Bribes Documents seized from Adani's offices indicated that the company had been paying cash bribes to officials of the Port department, Customs, Police, State Pollution Control Board, Weights and Measurement Department, Local politicians and others.
 The bribes were paid to receive "undue favour for illegal exports".